 Error 0x8007016A has been reported by several Windows users while attempting to delete or relocate OneDrive folders or files.
-With error 0x8007016a, you will usually see the notification ‘Cloud File Provider Is Not Working’ beside the error message.
+With error 0x8007016a, you will usually see the notification ‘Cloud File Provider Is Not Running’ beside the error message.

 Sometimes, you will also receive this error information: